Gloria Yang

 Problem

-Users Can Recognize the Interface, But Struggle to Create Content
+Users Could Recognize the Interface, But Struggled to Create Content

 😖